00015775/CorrNet/macOS_en.md

 This chapter will fully explain how to create a complete environment that can run CorrNet on macOS, including:

--python/conda environment creation
+- python/conda environment creation
--PyTorch (with MPS support) version selection and description -pip freeze version explanation
+- PyTorch (with MPS support) version selection and description
+- pip freeze version explanation
--Why do I have to use these versions?
+- Why do I have to use these versions?
--One-stop command that can be directly copied and run.
+- One-stop command that can be directly copied and run.

 ---